Please visit us in our new office, Business Building 102!

 - Where does a student pick up their paper checks?
 Students can pick up their paychecks in Student Accounts (JH 102).

 - What is the hourly pay rate?
-Students get paid by the hour.
+All students get paid by the hour (stipends are NOT permitted).
 The amount they can be paid is determined usually by each individual department.
 Student pay rates can vary for a variety of reasons (department budgets, work load, assigned hours per week, etc.) but typically the average hourly pay rate is somewhere between $8.00 - $11.00.
 The legal minimum wage in Indiana is $7.25 per hour.

 - Yes.
 Please download this guide to see how to enter your student employees' hours for them.
 However we strongly encourage you as the supervisor to be sure your student employees are filling in their own timesheets.